ppriewe88/ppriewe88/README.md

 Recently....
 I finished my second python project!
 This one led me further towards my true purpose of learning python: work with, examine, and visualize data!!
 I boosted my skills in the python packages numpy, pandas, plotly express, and dash (also including pickle and getting introduced to html-formatting)!
 I came up with several awesome dashboards, the project as a whole is included in jupyter notebooks (which are the state of the art medium für data analysises currently).

+Recently....
+I succesfully finished my first Machine Learning project in Python!
+I analyzed and cleaned clinical data for stroke prediction.
+Then, I trained a support vector classifier to get an initial glimpse of the algorithms performance on the training data.
+To improve the performance, I tested some methodical data enhancement (i.e. partial resampling of minority class data), engineered helping features (i.e. risk groups), and did post-processing on the results.
+Eventually, I prepared an integrative pipeline to provide the setup for a global optimization via gridsearch on the parameter space.
+What a journey!

 Coming up soon....
-I will finish my first machine learning project!
+Currently I am making my first steps in time series analysis of wind power generation data.
+Moreover, I am gathering information and data on smart grid projects and frameworks for power system analysis.

 Eventually....
-I am eager to contribute to a sustainable future of the german energy sector with my skills in data and ML!
+I am eager to find my professional homezone in industrial Data Science and ML projects!

 Feel free to have a look at my codes, contact me anytime!